rahulcs754/Get-our-Timezone-time-/README.md

 ```

-# If you get date from excel file then you have top apply these solution  (date is short date)
+# If you get date from excel file then you have to apply these solution  (date is short date)

 ```html
 Please use this formula to change from Excel date to Unix date, then you can use "gmdate" to get the real date in PHP: